 Common problems faced while communicating with regulations are

-- Preparation of information – how much is data sufficient?
+- Preparation of information – how much data is sufficient?

 - Provide sufficient background information to support the product in question, but not equivalent to IND submissions